- The 5 Most Common Pains of IBS

 Embrace relaxation techniques

-Whether it’s immersing into the pages of a good book, listening to a favorite album, drawing, or meditating, cathartic activities can help move the focus away from IBS symptoms and reduce stress.
+Whether it’s losing yourself in the pages of a good book, listening to a favorite album, drawing, or meditating, cathartic activities can help to move the focus away from IBS symptoms and reduce stress.
 Prolonged stress is known to cause chronic inflammation in the body and can potentially aggravate IBS attacks.

 Stay active

-Additionally, the endorphins boost post exercise will work wonders on mood regulation and keeping stress levels in check.
-For those who experience diarrhea during an IBS attack, indoor low-to-moderate activities like yoga or Pilates is a recommended alternative.
+Additionally, the endorphins boost post-exercise will work wonders on mood regulation and keeping stress levels in check.
+For those who experience diarrhea during an IBS attack, indoor low-to-moderate activities like yoga or Pilates are recommended alternatives.

-Easily accessible over-the-counter medicine that offers diarrhea or constipation relief might be an option for those who are able to manage their mild to moderate IBS symptoms without seeing their doctor.
-Other over-the-counter IBS medications can include fiber supplements, and pain medications like pregabalin and gabapentin that can help keep the pain or bloating under control.
-For those experiencing severe IBS symptoms and abdominal pain however, prescriptions and practitioner-licensed medication might be way forward.
-Always consult your health provider prior to taking any medication.
+Easily accessible over-the-counter medicine that offers diarrhea or constipation relief might be an option for those who can manage their mild to moderate IBS symptoms without seeing their doctor.
+Over-the-counter IBS medications can include fiber supplements, and pain medications like pregabalin and gabapentin that can help keep the pain or bloating under control.
+For those experiencing severe IBS symptoms and abdominal pain, prescriptions and practitioner-licensed medication might be the way forward.
+However, always consult your health provider before taking any medication.

 Long-term management of IBS pain